fnaumenko/isChIP/README.md

 `--serv <name>`<br>
-specifies the service directory – a place for keeping service files *chr\<x\>.region*, chromosome sizes file and sample files. isChIP generate auxiliary chrom.sizes, chrN.regions and sample files.
+specifies the service directory – a place for keeping service files *chr\<x\>.region*, chromosome sizes file and sample files.
-Although it takes no more than 3-5 additional seconds, the program nevertheless saves them for reuse.
+The program generates these files on first launch, and then reuses them.
 By default, they are stored in the reference genome folder.
-However, if this folder is closed for writing, or you want to store these files separately for your own reasons, that is the place.<br>
+But if this folder is closed for writing, or you want to store these files separately for your own reasons, that is the place.<br>
 Default: reference genome directory

 `--seed <int>`<br>